-It is the responsibility of venue operators and licensed staff to ensure they understand their obligations under the Act and to make the necessary arrangements to ensure they remain compliant.
+It is the responsibility of venue operators and licensed staff to ensure they understand their obligations under and to make the necessary arrangements to ensure they remain compliant.

 Further details on how the changes will come into effect will be published on the VCGLR website as it becomes available.